shzhe02/kinoite-utils/README.md

-# Kinoite Utils
+# System Utils

-This is a collection of scripts I use to automatically set up my user with my preferred programs.
+This is a collection of scripts I use to automatically set up a system and user with my preferred programs.

-Also contains config files.

 ## Acknowledgments